RunestoneInteractive/webfundamentals/README.rst

 We have tried to make it as easy as possible for you to build and use this book.

-1. You can see and read this book online at `interactivepython.org <http://interactivepython.org/runestone/static/thinkcspy/index.html>`_
+1. You can see and read this book online at `runestone.academy <https://runestone.academy/runestone/books/published/thinkcspy/index.html>`_

 2. You can build it and host it yourself in just a few simple steps: